Parthglitch123/Veron1CA/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/hitblast/Veron1CA?color=blue&style=for-the-badge)
 ![GitHub watchers](https://img.shields.io/github/watchers/hitblast/Veron1CA?color=blue&style=for-the-badge)

-## Getting to know...
+## Features
 Veron1CA is designed to be the collab of a Discord moderation bot and a chill music bot.
 It mainly focuses on next level server moderation, which can make customizing and controlling Discord servers a breeze!
-It's source is open as well, which means anybody can contribute to it if they spot a nasty bug in the code.
-We would like you to explore the powers of Veron1CA by yourself, as there's a lot of stuff out there waiting!
+Here are a few things that come with it under the hood:

+- Almost every necessary moderation command with some creative ones as well.
+- Continuously updating codebase with regular maintenance.
+- Built with modern Pythonic syntax and the [Discord.py](https://github.com/Rapptz/discord.py) library.

 Learn more / invite Veron1CA from [the official website here!](https://hitblast.github.io/Veron1CA)
 <br><br>

-## Things to note...
+## Notable Stuff
 Now that you've successfully added Veron1CA to your server, it's time for some key things to note down.
 The **default prefix** for accessing Veron1CA is `vrn.` in this case.
 Here's a bunch of stuff that you can do with it:
 * Use `vrn.<command>` to run your desired command.
 As an example, you can use `vrn.ping` to get Veron1CA's latency.
 * Use `vrn.help` to get into the help section.